dullage/BlueSheet/readme.md

 - Salary Calculation (UK) - Calculate net salary and see tax, NI and pension breakdown.
 - Multiple User Support - Multiple users can each have their own password protected set of data.
 - Mobile Responsive.
+- Calculate an "Emergency Fund" by specifying the number of months of outgoings you'd like to save for.
+Individual outgoings can be excluded from the calculation as required.

 ## Change Log